Magic vs. Cavaliers Player Props Betting Odds

 |3PM

-- Cole Anthony is scoring 15.2 points per game this season, 0.3 fewer than his over/under on Wednesday.
+- The 15.4 points Cole Anthony scores per game are 2.1 less than his over/under on Monday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.